zef-dev/convoworks-pckg-forms/README.md

 Here are all common parameters:

 * `context_id` - Id of the referenced form context (context component that implements `IFormsContext`)
 * `result_var` - Variable that contains result.
-It is different for each element, so it will be descrived bellow.
+It is different for each element, so it will be described below.

 Some elements have multiple sub-flows depending on the result we got.
 This kind of approach enables you to use less `IF` statements in your workflow.
 But in order not to force you to split workflow, some of the flows are optional and when left empty, the default flow will be executed.

 ### `CreateEntryElement`

-This element will create an entry and will retunrn newly created entry_id.
+This element will create an entry and will return newly created entry_id.

 Parameters: